muratk3n/thirdwave/en/README.md

 and safety issue is ever-present.

-Solar power is plenty, with incr panel efficiency (right now at 25%) itll be better.
+Solar power is plenty, with incr panel efficiency (right now at 25%) it'll get better.
 Also there is non-fracking fossil + CCS (at the source).

 ---